weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

 Note that unlike in other examples, we derive from `PlaceholderFactory`, implement `IDisposable`, and we use `FromMonoPoolableMemoryPool` instead of `FromPoolableMemoryPool`.
+Also be careful of potential <a href="#aot-error">AOT errors</a> with this approach.

 ### <a id="static-memory-pool"></a>Static Memory Pools